 This Ratatouille Soup recipe with quinoa is a dieter's dream.
 The recipe is quick to make, low calorie, gluten free and vegan, but packs also a lot of flavor and nutrients.
 While summer is ideal for making this fresh low calorie soup (under 100 calories per serving).

 Ratatouille Soup with Quinoa: A Nourishing Low Calorie Soup

 With all the baking and such I've been doing lately, it seemed high time I made a lighter low calorie dish, so I whipped up this Ratatouille Soup for lunch today.
 This is a quick-cooking low calorie soup.
 10 minutes to saute veggies and quinoa and 20 minutes simmering.
 It is packed with plenty of veggies, and is even gluten-free.
-I was satisfied with a bowl of this for lunch, but it would also pair wonderfully with a sandwich or as a dinner starter.
+I was satisfied with a bowl of this vegetable soup for lunch, but it would also pair wonderfully with a sandwich or as a dinner starter.

 Low Calorie Soup

 The soup features the vegetables common in traditional ratatouille, teamed with a some quinoa which thickens the soup a little, making it a bit more substantial, but not dense.
 It is actually quite hearty, especially considering it's a soup under 100 calories per serving.

 If the appeal of this soup for you is that it is gluten free, try my Potato Leek soup as well.